nonnb/nonnb.github.io/SmartGit/Latest/GUI/Repository/Repository-Settings.md

+---
+redirect_from:
+  - /SmartGit/Latest/Repositories-Directories-and-Files
+  - /SmartGit/Latest/Repositories-Directories-and-Files.html
+---
-# Repository \| Settings
+# Repository Settings

+After selecting a Repository, you can use the **Repository \| Settings** menu command or the Settings context menu on the highlighted repository.
-Use this dialog to configure certain options of your repository (`<repository>/.git/config`).
+This opens a dialog to configure certain options of your repository (`<repository>/.git/config`) file.

-The same global options can be found in the preferences.
+**Note:** Changes made to your repository configuration only affect the selected repository.
+You can set option defaults globally in your in the **Edit \| Preferences \| Git Config** [settings](../Preferences/Commands.md#git-config).

 ## User